bang-olufsen/input-event/README.md

 ## Limitations

-* Does not natively support dynamic input devices (could be done via filewatch or udev)
+* Does not natively support dynamic input devices (can be done via file watch or udev)